davidbegin/chat_thief/docs/BOT_LAW.md

 - Bots should be useful
 - Bots should be funny
-- Or Bots should undetectable From Humans
+- Bots should undetectable From Humans

-## Cardinal Sin of Bots: Spam
+## Cardinal Sin of Bots

+Spam

 ## Rules

-- Tell me who your bot it
+- You must register as a bot, if you are found to be a bot, and owner doesn't come forward you will be banned.
 - Use `!!` for your command trigger
 - You need a manifesto
-- 1 Bot per person
+- 1 Bot Per Person